On the importance sampling of self-avoiding walks: Asymptotic results for -walks

 A plot of the modulus of $S$ is shown in Figure~\ref{fig:S} (left).

 \end{proof}

-{\bf 3.
+{\bf Step 3.
 The roots of $G_k$} \begin{Lemma} For $k\ge 1$, the denominator $G_k$ of the series $M_k$ is real-rooted.
 It has a unique positive zero $\rho_k$, which, as $k\rightarrow \infty$, admits the expansion~\eqref{rho-exp}.
-The residue $\alpha_k$ of $M_k$ at $\rho_k$ admits the expansion~\eqref{residue-exp}.
-The other zeroes are smaller than $-1/9$. \end{Lemma} We could use Rouch\'e's theorem to prove that, for any $\varepsilon >0$, the polynomial $G_k$ has only one root of modulus less than $1/9-\varepsilon$ for $k$ large enough, but the above statement is more precise. \begin{proof} The case $k=1$ being trivial ($G_1=1-4x$), we focus on the case $k\ge 2$.
+The other zeroes are smaller than $-1/9$.
+As $x$ approaches $\rho_k$, the series $M_k$ behaves likes $\alpha_k/(1-x/\rho_k)$, where $\alpha_k$ admits the expansion~\eqref{residue-exp}. \end{Lemma} We could use Rouch\'e's theorem to prove that, for any $\varepsilon >0$, the polynomial $G_k$ has only one root of modulus less than $1/9-\varepsilon$ for $k$ large enough, but the above statement is more precise. \begin{proof} The case $k=1$ being trivial ($G_1=1-4x$), we focus on the case $k\ge 2$.
 By Proposition~\ref{prop:rat}, the denominator $G_k$ has degree $\lceil \frac{k+1}2\rceil$.
 The expressions~\eqref{G-N-S-simple} are symmetric in $S$ and $1/S$, and thus hold for any determination of $S$, and thus for any $x \in \cs$, including in the cut $[-1,-1/9]$.
 They show that $G_k(x)=0$ if and only if $S\not = -1$ and

 Conversely, if $s \in \cs\setminus\{-1\}$ is a root of \beq s^{k-1}= -\frac{(2s-1)(2s^2-11s-4)}{(2-s)(2-11s-4s^2)}:=R(s), \eeq then \beq x:=-\frac 1 9 (2s-1)\left( 2 /{s}-1\right) \eeq is a root of $G_k$.
 Observe that in this case, $1/s$ is also a root of~\eqref{s-eq}, and gives rise to the same root $x$ of $G_k$.
 Conversely, if two distinct roots $s_0$ and $s_1$ of~\eqref{s-eq} give rise to the same root of $G_k$, then $s_1=1/s_0$.